SteveMuiyuro/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script creates a script that takes a list of words as input and prints only words that appear exactly once.
-This script display lines containing the pattern “root” from the file /etc/passwd This script displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+This script display lines containing the pattern “root” from the file /etc/passwd This script displays the number of lines that contain the pattern “bin” in the file /etc/passwd The script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd